knative/client/docs/cmd/kn_service_import.md

 ### Options

 ```
-      --async              DEPRECATED: please use --no-wait instead.
-Do not wait for 'service import' operation to be completed.
   -h, --help               help for import
   -n, --namespace string   Specify the namespace to operate in.
       --no-wait            Do not wait for 'service import' operation to be completed.